AlonMesh/Ex2-OOP/README.md

 #### CountLinesPool
 A java.util.concurrent.Callable implementation used by getNumOfLinesThreadPool(String[] fileNames) to count the number of lines in a single file.
 Can be submitted to an java.util.concurrent.Executor or java.util.concurrent.ExecutorService for execution.

+## Ex2_2 (Part2) - Task Execution

+The CustomExecutor is designed to run tasks with different priorities.
+When a task is submitted to the executor, it is added to a PriorityBlockingQueue based on its priority.
+The PriorityBlockingQueue is a queue that sorts the tasks based on their priority, with the highest priority tasks at the front of the queue.

+The CustomExecutor uses a pool of threads to run the tasks.
+When a thread becomes available, it takes the next highest priority task from the front of the queue and executes it.
+This ensures that tasks with higher priorities are completed before tasks with lower priorities.

+The CustomExecutor also has a field holder_threads_count, which is an array of integers representing the number of threads currently running tasks with each TaskType.
+This can be used to track the number of tasks being run for each priority level and ensure that tasks are being distributed appropriately.

+The CustomExecutor extends the ThreadPoolExecutor class, which provides several methods for managing the pool of threads and the tasks being run.
+Some of the major functions used by the CustomExecutor include:

+* execute(Runnable command): adds the given Runnable task to the queue for execution by a thread in the pool
+* submit(Callable task): adds the given Callable task to the queue and returns a Future object that can be used to track the task's progress and retrieve the result when it is complete
+* shutdown(): begins the process of shutting down the executor, rejecting any new tasks that are submitted
+* awaitTermination(long timeout, TimeUnit unit): blocks until all tasks have completed execution after a shutdown request, or the timeout occurs, whichever happens first.
+*
+The Task class implements the **Callable** interface and provides a **call()** method that is executed by a thread when the task is run.
+The call() method should contain the code for the task that needs to be performed.

+The **compareTo** method of the Task class is used to compare the priority of two tasks.
+It compares the taskType values of the tasks, with the task having a higher priority being ranked higher.
+This is used by the PriorityBlockingQueue to sort the tasks based on their priority.